There are 2 important questions to ask yourself when you’re making a tune.

 To expand on these ideas ….

 In regards to the first point….how long does your track stay fresh?
-Is it pure emotional expression, no bullshit, just vibes?
-Does it give you chills when you write it and the next morning?
+Is it pure spiritual expression, no hype, no bullshit, just vibes?
+Does it give you chills when you write it and the next morning / the day after?
 Does it inspire new ideas?
 Do you feel a core connection with it?
 Does it beg to be worked on and finished?

 In regards to the second point…..by this I mean can you clean it up and polish it without destroying number one?

-Music is not lifeless, it has spirit, we as musicians, producers and creators breathe life into it.
-It can give back life / spirit not just to others but back to us as well.
-Knowing the tools to creating music is all well and fine, but in the end the tools were only a stumbling block, and the music comes not from the tools but from something / somewhere much more valuable.
+Music is not lifeless, it has spirit, we as musicians, producers, and creators breathe life into it.
+It can give back life/spirit not just to others but back to us as well.
+Knowing the tools to create music is great, but in the end, the tools were only a vehicle, and the music comes not from the tools but from something / somewhere much more valuable.